Built from lived experience and informed by science to help people move forward with more understanding, more support, and less pressure.

 • Keep going even when they were tired

-• The need for rest or support Instead of responding to these signals, many people learn to push past them.
+Instead of responding to those signals, many people learn to push through.
+For a while, it works.

 • Early life experiences